goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 ## Overview

-Use the `gspro-item-list` web component to display a list of items on a page.
+Use the `gspro-item-list` web component to display a list of items on a page, with no category, filter or search controls.
+If you want those controls, use `gspro-item-gallery` instead.

 ```
 <gspro-item-list search="table | chair" size="20">